feitgemel/Best-image-classification-models/Classify-Images-Transfer-Learning-MobileNet-V3/README.md

 <br/>

+You can find the link for the [tutorial](https://eranfeit.net/how-to-actually-use-mobilenetv3-for-fish-classifier/) here.
-You can find the link for the [tutorial](https://youtu.be/9FMVlhOGDoo) here.
+You can find the link for the [Video tutorial](https://youtu.be/9FMVlhOGDoo) here.

 You can find more cool Python projects and tutorials in this [playlist]https://www.youtube.com/playlist?list=PLdkryDe59y4aCcCN4ioFpdLVAGZ_dFeFr)